 The Physical and Mental Effects of Worrying

-Excessive worrying can be all-consuming and tough to control, slowly but surely taking over your ability to live life to its fullest.
-When you’re nearly worried sick, it can be hard to relax or focus on what’s happening around you.
+Excessive worrying or the feeling of uncertainty can be all-consuming and tough to control, slowly but surely taking over your ability to live life to its fullest.
+When you’re nearly worried sick, it can be hard to find relaxation or focus on what’s happening around you.
 Research shows that chronic worry can also interfere with sleep, which can intensify these adverse effects and, even worse, result in physical health issues.

 Worrying can cause anxiety symptoms like nausea or indigestion.
 Another negative outcome is that it can even weaken the immune system, making it harder for the body to fight off illness.
 If left untreated, constant worrying can increase your risk for heart disease.
-For the sake of your health and happiness, it’s important to learn how to stop worrying about everything.
+For the sake of your health and happiness, it’s important to learn how to stop worrying about everything and to stop yourself from sinking into thought patterns of uncertainty.

 Common Triggers of Worry

-Identifying worry triggers can help you learn to manage your feelings more effectively.
+Identifying worry triggers can help you learn to manage your feelings more effectively in your daily life.
 While triggers can vary from person to person, some types of worries are more common than others.

-Whether you’re working long hours, overwhelmed by responsibilities, or dealing with a difficult co-worker or boss, it’s very common to worry over a job.
-Keep track of when you feel worried or anxious about work to get a better sense of what’s causing your work anxiety.
+Whether you’re working long hours, overwhelmed by responsibilities, or dealing with a difficult co-worker or boss, it’s very common to develop anxious thoughts over a job.
+Keep track of when you feel worried or anxious about work in a worry diary to get a better sense of what’s causing your work anxiety.

 Concerning health symptoms, or a difficult health diagnosis, can understandably cause intense worries.
-In addition, many people worry that they’re sick even if they don’t have symptoms.
-Whether you’re worried about your health, or the health of a loved one, talking about your concerns with your doctor can help you keep your worries in check.
+In addition, many people worry that they’re sick and develop health anxiety even if they don’t have symptoms.
+Whether you’re worried about your health, or the health of a loved one, talking about your concerns with your doctor or mental health professional can help you keep excessive worry in check.

 While many people look forward to social events, others find them stressful.
 Social anxiety can make it difficult to enjoy being in large groups or around people you don’t know.
 It can even make it difficult for some to be around people they do know.
 It’s important to find coping mechanisms that make socializing easier to manage.